brunokoga/pathfinder-markdown/prd_markdown/equipment.md

 ## Adventuring Gear

-Some of the pieces of adventuring gear found on Table: Goods and Services are described below, along with any special benefits they confer on the user (âyouâ).
+Some of the pieces of adventuring gear found on Table: Goods and Services are described below, along with any special benefits they confer on the user (“you”).

 **Caltrops** : A caltrop is a four-pronged metal spike crafted so that one prong faces up no matter how the caltrop comes to rest.
 You scatter caltrops on the ground in the hope that your enemies step on them or are at least forced to slow down to avoid them.
 One 2-pound bag of caltrops covers an area 5 feet square.

 Each time a creature moves into an area covered by caltrops (or spends a round fighting while standing in such an area), it runs the risk of stepping on one.
 Make an attack roll for the caltrops (base attack bonus +0) against the creature.
 For this attack, the creature's shield, armor, and deflection bonuses do not count.
-If the creature is wearing shoes or other footwear, it gets a +2 armor bonus to [AC](combat.html#_armor-class).
+If the creature is wearing shoes or other footwear, it gets a +2 armor bonus to [AC](combat.md#_armor-class).
 If the attack succeeds, the creature has stepped on a caltrop.
 The caltrop deals 1 point of damage, and the creature's speed is reduced by half because its foot is wounded.
 This movement penalty lasts for 24 hours, until the creature is successfully treated with a DC 15 Heal check, or until it receives at least 1 point of magical healing.
 A charging or running creature must immediately stop if it steps on a caltrop.
 Any creature moving at half speed or slower can pick its way through a bed of caltrops with no trouble.

 Caltrops may not work against unusual opponents.

-**Candle** : A candle dimly illuminates a small area, increasing the [light level](additionalRules.html#_vision-and-light) in a 5-foot radius by one step (darkness becomes dim light and dim light becomes normal light).
+**Candle** : A candle dimly illuminates a small area, increasing the [light level](additionalRules.md#_vision-and-light) in a 5-foot radius by one step (darkness becomes dim light and dim light becomes normal light).
 A candle cannot increase the light level above normal light.
 A candle burns for 1 hour.

 **Chain** : Chain has hardness 10 and 5 hit points.
-It can be burst with a DC 26 [Strength](gettingStarted.html#_strength) check.
+It can be burst with a DC 26 [Strength](gettingStarted.md#_strength) check.

-**Crowbar** : A crowbar grants a +2 circumstance bonus on [Strength](gettingStarted.html#_strength) checks made to force open a door or chest.
+**Crowbar** : A crowbar grants a +2 circumstance bonus on [Strength](gettingStarted.md#_strength) checks made to force open a door or chest.
 If used in combat, treat a crowbar as a one-handed improvised weapon that deals bludgeoning damage equal to that of a club of its size.

 **Flint and Steel** : Lighting a torch with flint and steel is a full-round action, and lighting any other fire with them takes at least that long.

 **Grappling Hook** : Throwing a grappling hook requires a ranged attack roll, treating the hook as a thrown weapon with a range increment of 10 feet.
-Objects with ample places to catch the hook are [AC](combat.html#_armor-class) 5.
+Objects with ample places to catch the hook are [AC](combat.md#_armor-class) 5.

 **Hammer** : If a hammer is used in combat, treat it as a one-handed improvised weapon that deals bludgeoning damage equal to that of a spiked gauntlet of its size.